 A Code for Every Condition

-There is a code available for every condition, every diagnosis, and every cause of death that can be attributed to human beings, all of which are covered by the National Center for Health and Statistics, which is a part of the Centers for Medicare & Medicaid services.
+There is a code available for every condition, every diagnosis, and every cause of death that can be attributed to human beings, all of which are covered by the National Center for Health and Statistics, which is a part of the Centers for Medicare & Medicaid Services.
 Together, they oversee any and all changes to the ICD codes, ensuring that the entire world is up to date on both existing codes and codes that will be added to the lexicon in the years to come.

 The ICD-10-CM stands for ‘International Classification of Diseases, 10th Revision, Clinical Modification, and uses 3-7 digit alphanumeric codes.
-These codes connect to signs, symptoms, diseases, injuries, and much more to ensure that proper treatment is not only rendered, but that proper billing is taken care of.
+These codes connect to signs, symptoms, diseases, injuries, and much more to ensure that proper treatment is not only rendered but that proper billing is taken care of.
 These are two essential parts of any medical practice and without them, the practice would not run smoothly at all – keep that in mind!
 All codes must be properly documented in the record, and then submitted to a payer so that the practice can receive reimbursement.
-Without proper coding, it will be impossible for the provider to be paid, potentially leading so severe financial repercussions.
+Without proper coding, it will be impossible for the provider to be paid, potentially leading to severe financial repercussions.
 Your medical billing and coding education will be essential in keeping the company afloat!

 Notes: In 2018, the ICD-11 will be finalized, replacing the ICD-10 predecessor, just as the ICD-10 replaced the ICD-9-CM in 2014.